#

 Curiosity Workspace provides a graph query interface used by connectors, endpoints, and (in limited form) front-ends to traverse and filter the knowledge graph.

-This page describes the concepts and common patterns you’ll see in Curiosity queries.
+This page describes the concepts and common patterns you will see in Curiosity queries.
 The exact API surface can vary by environment/version, but the building blocks remain consistent.

 #